-The name of a reflex camera comes from the fact that these types of cameras use a mirror that reflects ( reflex ) the light coming from the scene and directs it towards the viewfinder (towards the photographer’s eye).
+A reflex camera’s name comes from the fact that these cameras use a mirror that reflects ( reflex ) the light coming from the scene and directs it towards the viewfinder (towards the photographer’s eye).

-When the shot occurs, the mirror is raised, that is, rotated upwards so that light can reach the electronic sensor (or the film in the case of analog SLR cameras).
+When the shot occurs, the mirror is raised, rotated upwards so that light can reach the electronic sensor (or the film in the case of analog SLR cameras).

-Once the mirror is raised, the shutter opens for a time determined by the photographer, to let the correct amount of light pass through.
+Once the mirror is raised, the shutter opens for a time determined by the photographer to let the correct amount of light pass.

 That light reaches the electronic sensor and is transformed first into an electrical signal and then into a digital value (a number that indicates how bright each point in the image is).

-In a SLR, the scene seen by the photographer through the optical viewfinder is the same as the one the camera will take, there are no parallax errors , since both the sensor and the viewfinder visualize exactly the same frame from the same point of view (both collect light coming through the lens).
+In an SLR, the scene seen by the photographer through the optical viewfinder is the same as the one the camera will take; there are no parallax errors since both the sensor and the viewfinder visualize precisely the same frame from the same point of view (both collect light coming through the lens).

-In all cameras, the image that reaches the sensor is inverted with respect to the scene (the top goes down and the bottom goes up).
+In all cameras, the image that reaches the sensor is inverted concerning the scene (the top goes down, and the bottom goes up).

 The pentaprism mechanism is what gives it that hump or bulge look on top of SLR cameras.

-Digital SLR cameras are practically the same as analog (film SLR) when it comes to optics and mechanics.
+Digital SLR cameras are practically the same as analog (film SLR) for optics and mechanics.